ska-telescope/developer.skatelescope.org/src/projects/list.rst

 ================

-The following table is automatically extracted from our gitlab organisation repository at [https://gitlab.com/ska-telescope] and it contains the full list of projects, including those residing at the root of ska-telescope and those already housed in one of the subgroups shown in the table above.
+The following table is automatically extracted from our gitlab organisation repository at [https://gitlab.com/ska-telescope] and it contains the full list of projects, including those residing at the root of ska-telescope and those already housed in the subgroups shown in the table above.

 ================= ============= ===========
 Gitlab repository Documentation Description